 Author: Randy Schulman, MS, OD, FCOVD

-Because vision is key to so many other systems, vision intervention, such as vision therapy, can have a profound effect on a child.
+As vision is key to so many other systems, vision intervention, such as vision therapy, can have a profound effect on an autistic child.

 Specific optical lenses, prisms, tints, and vision therapy are highly effective in treating patients on the autism spectrum.